 After an arrest for domestic violence in Washington State, a No Contact Order will normally be issued as a condition of release.
 A violation of the order is an additional criminal charge.
-In Seattle, Bellevue, and other parts of King County, orders preventing contact are extremely common, even if there are no accusations of assault.
+In Seattle, Bellevue and other parts of Western Washington, orders preventing contact are extremely common, even if there are no accusations of assault.

 Duration & Removal of No Contact Order

 By default, orders preventing contact are in place until the case is resolved and can be continued by the court after the case resolves.
 These orders can sometimes be dismissed or modified during hearings initiated by your attorney.

 The alleged victim does not control whether or not the No Contact Order remains in place.
 However, it is important that they support the lifting of the order.
 A good lawyer can present a compelling case for why the order should be removed.

 In cases where children are involved, orders preventing contact can sometimes be modified through the court process.
 Modifications can allow you to pick up or drop off your children with the alleged victim or a third party.

 Violations of No Contact Orders